-- 2.6.1 Only those persons in good standing with the CKC may act in any official capacity at trials. - 2.6.2 Trial Secretaries, Trial Superintendents and Trial Chairs may not handle a dog at any trial in which they are acting as an official. - 2.6.3 Any club holding a trial under these rules must name a Trial Secretary who must be a regular member in good standing with the CKC. - 2.6.4 A trial-giving club must appoint an Obedience and/or Rally Trial Committee and this committee shall exercise all the authority vested in a Conformation Show Committee.
+- 2.6.1 Only those persons in good standing with the CKC may act in any official capacity at trials. - 2.6.2 Any club holding a trial under these rules must name a Trial Secretary who must be a regular member in good standing with the CKC. - 2.6.3 A trial-giving club must appoint an Obedience and/or Rally Trial Committee and this committee shall exercise all the authority vested in a Conformation Show Committee.
 This committee shall consist of a Trial Secretary, a Trial Chairperson, a Chief Ring Steward and any other position the club deems necessary.
-When a trial is held in conjunction with a conformation show, the club needs only to appoint a trial chair who will be a member of the Conformation Show Committee and advise that committee on matters related to the trial. - 2.6.5 The decision of the Obedience and/or Rally Trial Committee (or the Conformation Show Committee if the trial is held in conjunction with a show) shall be conclusive on all matters arising at the trial and shall bind parties subject to the By-laws of the CKC.
-In cases when an obedience and/or rally trial is held in conjunction with a conformation show, only the Obedience Trial & Rally Trial Rules & Regulations will apply in cases of obedience or rally trial matters.
+When a trial is held in conjunction with a conformation show, the club needs only to appoint a Trial Chair who will be a member of the Conformation Show Committee and advise that committee on matters related to the trial.

+- 2.6.4 The decision of the Obedience and/or Rally Trial Committee (or the Conformation Show Committee if the trial is held in conjunction with a show) shall be conclusive on all matters arising at the trial and shall bind parties subject to the By-laws of the CKC.
+In cases when an obedience and/or rally trial is held in conjunction with a conformation show, only the Obedience Trial & Rally Trial Rules & Regulations will apply in cases of obedience or rally trial matters. - 2.6.5 The Trial Secretary, Trial Chair and any member of the trial committee (24-03-23) may enter and handle dogs at any trial in which they are acting as an official.